Magic-Flight has shipped different battery chargers with our kits, click on your model below for specific charging instructions.

 The simplest and easiest way is to figure that one battery supports (roughly) one load, and one load provides between 4 to 8 draws, depending on your usage/taste preferences.
 Some people are able to get more than this (2 or 3 loads) from one battery, or more draws per load (up to 12), but regardless, we recommend keeping more charged batteries on hand than you think you may need.

 For example, let's say you are calculating how many batteries you need on a camping trip.
 A conservative estimate is to figure that one Box filling is sufficient for one person and that requires one charged battery.
-Therefore, if you have two people who want to use the same Box twice a day for two days, that is 8 Box loads and therefore 8 charged batteries.
+Therefore, if you want to use the same Box twice a day for two days, that is 4 Box loads and therefore 4 charged batteries.

 How many times do the batteries recharge?

-The provided batteries, if treated well (not overheated) are expected to support 500 recharge cycles.
-Therefore, even a heavy user who works the Box several times a day can expect the rechargeable batteries to last quite a long time (think months, if not years).
+The provided batteries, if treated well (not overheated) are expected to support 250 recharge cycles.
+Therefore, even a heavy user who works the Box several times a day can expect the rechargeable batteries to last quite a long time (several months, up to a year).
 Although we do not make the batteries, we find them to be very reliable over the long term.

-The Magic-Flight Launch Box is shipped with two peeled AA rechargeable NiMH batteries (2000mAh or higher) and a compact battery charger.
-Additional stock batteries compatible with the Launch Box may be purchased from the Online Store.
+The Magic-Flight Launch Box is shipped with two peeled AA rechargeable NiMH batteries (2600mAh) and a compact battery charger.
+Additional stock batteries compatible with the Launch Box® may be purchased from the Online Store.
 We recommend that frequent users purchase extra stock batteries.

-Rechargeable batteries must be fully charged before use (about 4 hours of charge time with our bundled charger), and may be left in the provided charger between sessions.
+Rechargeable batteries must be fully charged before use (2-4 hours of charge time with our bundled charger).
 A single fully charged battery can be expected to provide enough power for 5 minutes of draw-able vapor.
+Do NOT store batteries in the charger unless they are actively being charged.
+Always be sure to cap batteries when not in use.

 What must I know about the Magic-Flight batteries?